Best Keyboard for CS2

 What makes a keyboard good for CS2?

-Counter-Strike might seem like a simple game on the surface but it really is anything but simple once you really start studying the game.
 If you’ve ever watched a professional match you have no doubt noticed just how smooth and natural the pros seem to glide around the map.
 That’s the result of hours upon hours of training, of course, but there’s another factor at play here: all professional players use a mechanical keyboard.

-The reason for that is pretty simple; a mechanical board is much more responsive than a regular rubber dome board, meaning that it’ll allow you to be much more precise with your inputs, and we don’t have to tell you how much of an advantage that can give you.
+The reason for that is pretty simple; a mechanical board is much more responsive and consistent than a regular rubber dome board, meaning that it’ll allow you to be much more precise with your inputs, and we don’t have to tell you how much of an advantage that can give you.
 We’re not saying that getting a mechanical board is going to make you a pro player in a snap but there is a reason why all of the boards in this list are mechanical.

 The advantages don’t end with the responsiveness.
-Due to the great variety of form factors and available switches with these boards it’s really easy to find a keyboard that suits your exact preferences, both when it comes to the size and the overall feeling of the board.
+Due to the great variety of form factors and available switches (see Different Keyboard Switches Explained) with these boards it’s really easy to find a keyboard that suits your exact preferences, both when it comes to the size and the overall feeling of the board.
 Want clicky and tactile feeling switches?
 You got it.
 More of a silent switch fan?
 There’s multiple options there too.
-In short: going for a mechanical keyboard gives you a great array of options so that you can get an experience that’s tailored to what you want out of a keyboard.

 Logitech G Pro X Keyboard